caltechlibrary/command-line-for-librarians/presentation.md

 + the web is webpages
 + the web interlinked data
+   + JSON, JSON-LD, XML, GeoJSON, BibTeX, BibFrame, Marc Records ...
-+ the web web is available on the command line
++ the web is available on the command line
+    + curl, wget, mkpage

 --